Eudora (email client)

 Eudora (/juːˈdɔərə/) is a family of email clients that was used on the classic Mac OS, Mac OS X, and Microsoft Windows operating systems.
 It also supported several palmtop computing platforms, including Newton and the Palm OS.

-The final Macintosh and Windows versions of Eudora, released in 2006, were succeeded by the Qualcomm-backed, cross-platform Eudora OSE (q.v.), built on an unrelated codebase (namely that of Mozilla Thunderbird) with additional extensions.
-The first and last version of Eudora OSE was released in 2010 to negative reviews and lukewarm support; development subsequently ceased due to a lack of funding.
+The final Macintosh and Windows versions of Eudora, released in 2006, were succeeded by the Qualcomm-backed, cross-platform Eudora OSE, built on an unrelated codebase (namely that of Mozilla Thunderbird) with additional extensions.
+The first and last version of Eudora OSE was released in 2010 to negative reviews and lukewarm support.
+Development subsequently ceased due to a lack of funding.

-The last 'mainline' (pre-OSE) versions of Eudora for Mac and Windows were open-sourced and preserved as an artefact by the Computer History Museum in 2018; as part of the preservation, the CHM assumed ownership of the Eudora trademark.
+The last 'mainline' (pre-OSE) versions of Eudora for Mac and Windows were open-sourced and preserved as an artifact by the Computer History Museum in 2018.
+As part of the preservation, the CHM assumed ownership of the Eudora trademark.

 The only actively maintained fork of the software, known as Eudoramail as of June 2024, originates from 'mainline' Eudora for Windows as preserved by the CHM.
-Hermes, its current maintainers, describe Eudoramail 8.0 as currently being in alpha; Wellington publisher Jack Yan, meanwhile, points out its stability, a number of well-characterised and reproducible display bugs notwithstanding.
+Hermes, its current maintainers, describe Eudoramail 8.0 as currently being in alpha.
+Wellington publisher Jack Yan, meanwhile, points out its stability, a number of well-characterized and reproducible display bugs notwithstanding.

 History

 Pre-Qualcomm (1988–1991)

 Eudora was developed in 1988 by Steve Dorner, who worked at the Computer Services Organization of the University of Illinois at Urbana–Champaign.
-The software was named after American author Eudora Welty, because of her short story "Why I Live at the P.O."; Dorner rearranged the title to form the slogan "Bringing the P.O. to Where You Live" for his software.
+The software was named after American author Eudora Welty because of her short story "Why I Live at the P.O."
+Dorner rearranged the title to form the slogan "Bringing the P.O. to Where You Live" for his software.
 Although he regretted naming it after the still-living author because he thought doing so was "presumptuous", Welty was reportedly "pleased and amused" by Dorner's tribute.
 This original UIUC incarnation of Eudora was compatible with the Classic Mac OS only.

 Qualcomm years and first Windows version (1991–2006)

 Eudora was acquired by Qualcomm in 1991.
 Qualcomm produced a visually and functionally similar analogue, though the resemblance was merely superficial.
 Until the birth-cum-death of Eudora OSE, the Mac and Windows programs were developed by different teams at Qualcomm, in different programming languages (C and C++), and had different milestones.

-The software was originally distributed free of charge; in response to management pressure, Eudora was later commercialized and offered as a Light (freeware) and Pro (commercial) product.
-Between 2003 and 2006 the full-featured Pro version was also available as a "Sponsored mode" (adware) distribution.
+The software was originally distributed free of charge.
+In response to management pressure, Eudora was later commercialized and offered as a Light (freeware) and Pro (commercial) product.
+Between 2003 and 2006, the full-featured Pro version was also available as a "Sponsored mode" (adware) distribution.

-In 1995, in response to the rise of webmail services, Qualcomm licensed the Eudora trademark to WhoWhere? (later acquired by Lycos); this service operated until 2006, when the eudoramail.com domain ceased accepting new accounts and existing accounts were reintegrated into Lycos Mail.
+In 1995, in response to the rise of webmail services, Qualcomm licensed the Eudora trademark to WhoWhere? (later acquired by Lycos).
+This service operated until 2006, when the eudoramail.com domain ceased accepting new accounts and existing accounts were reintegrated into Lycos Mail.
 In 2006, Qualcomm also ceased development of the 'mainline' version of Eudora for Windows (in all its forms: adware, freeware, and commercial).